 The online program includes an introductory film, stories from prior test takers, and a writing activity in which participants share insights and strategies that may be useful to them and to future test takers.
 Results from all administrations of the program are promising: participating in the program improves bar scores by approximately 30 points, even after controlling for other factors.

-The State Bar is offering the program again to all applicants for the February 2022 bar exam.
-Early registrants will be invited by email to apply for the program no later than November 10, 2021, in order to have access in mid-December.
-Applicants can also sign up within the Applicant Portal by following these instructions.
+The State Bar is offering the program again to all applicants for the February 2024 bar exam.
+Early registrants will be invited by email to apply for the program no later than November 10 to have access in December.

-A second registration period for the Strategies and Stories Program will open in mid-November 2021, with bar exam applicants invited by email, and will be available until January 7, 2022.
-These registrants will have access to the Strategies and Stories Program in late January.
+A second registration period for the program will open on December 14, with applicants invited by email, and will be available until January 7, 2024.

 This research effort complements a series of studies that the State Bar has undertaken to comprehensively evaluate the California Bar Exam, prompted by several factors, including a multiyear decline in pass rates.